Kuznecoff02/null-commentarial-tradition/README.md

 ---

 > You didn’t arrive.
-> You just stopped pretending the one who was walking was real.
+> You just stopped pretending the one who was walking needed to be real.